waldur/waldur-docs/docs/integrator-guide/reporting.md

 ## OpenStack tenant reporting

-The second scenario is report generation about monthly cost of each OpenStack tenant.
+The second scenario is report generation about quotas and monthly costs of OpenStack tenants.
-For this, tenant, organisation and project info together with the cost should be fetched and saved to CSV files.

-The name of output file is `openstack-report.csv`
+The name of the output file is `openstack-report.csv`.

 Code example: